 Sharing of information

-Unite the Union will not disclose any of your personally identifiable information to any third party unless they are processing data on the union’s behalf, we have your permission, or under special circumstances, such as when we believe in good faith that the law requires it.
+Unite the Union will not disclose any of your personally identifiable information to any third party unless they are processing data on the union’s behalf, we have your consent, to establish, exercise or defend a legal claim and/or we are required to do so by law.

 2. How we may use your information as a visitor to the website or as a potential member